-Some participants in SMA Programs elect to impose restrictions upon MFSI's ability to implement investments.
+Some participants in SMA Programs (for a discussion of restrictions in Discretionary Model-Delivery Programs see the next paragraph) elect to impose restrictions upon MFSI's ability to implement investments.
 Such restrictions must be communicated to and accepted by MFSI as reasonable.
 Reasonable restrictions can include certain securities or certain types of securities, as well as reasonable sector-based restrictions, such as socially responsible investing ("SRI") category restrictions.
 Participants typically select sector-based restrictions from among the sponsor's pre-established restricted sector categories.
 Sponsors typically do not provide MFSI with a list of the securities included in their restricted categories.
 Therefore, in order to apply such restrictions, MFSI utilizes a third-party vendor to provide information regarding securities that are included in a comparable restricted category.
 MFSI uses its sole discretion to select the vendor category that most closely approximates the sponsor's restricted category based on the information MFSI receives from the third-party vendor.
 Although MFSI believes the information provided by the vendor is reliable, MFSI does not independently verify the information or guarantee its accuracy.
-Because MFSI relies on third party information to identify securities in a restricted category, the securities MFSI applies as restricted for a given category could differ from those which the sponsor may have considered to be within that category (i.e., MFSI's list of restricted securities for a category may be more or less restrictive).
-These restrictions affect MFSI's freedom of action and, consequently, may affect account performance.
+The securities MFSI applies as restricted for a given category could differ from those that the sponsor may have considered to be within that category (i.e., MFSI's list of restricted securities for a category may be more or less restrictive).